jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Mysql and MariaDB

-Installation of a databadse is straight forward using package managers, there are two pieces of the Relational Database (RDBMS) the client and the server.
-These parts do what they say, if you are accesing a database remotely, you do not need to install the entire server just the client tools to use the applications.
+Installation of a database is straight forward using package managers, there are two pieces of the Relational Database (RDBMS) the client and the server.
+These parts do what they say, if you are accessing a database remotely, you do not need to install the entire server just the client tools to use the applications.

 ```bash
 sudo apt-get install mariadb